COVID-19 AND DOWNTOWN: WHAT YOU NEED TO KNOW

-DINING & RETAIL: With Nashville currently in Phase Two, retail stores, commercial businesses, restaurants, and bars may open at 3/4 capacity.
+DINING & RETAIL: With Nashville currently in Phase Two, retail stores and commercial businesses may open at 3/4 capacity, while restaurants may operate dine-in services at 1/2 capacity, and bars must remain closed.
 While there are several downtown businesses that are still operating at adjusted services, please see updates below:

 The COVID-19 Response Fund was created to assist Nashville individuals and families experiencing financial hardship due to this virus.
 Visit nashvilleresponsefund.com/individuals to learn how you can apply for assistance with rent/mortgage, utilities, or food.